 - What they consume: EDM music, memes, dance videos.

 - Motivation to Buy: They want to stand out when they dance and go to music festivals.
-Shooting cool videos for YouTube and Instagram.
+Shooting and editing videos for YouTube and Instagram.

 - Buying Concerns: Quality of the product, short battery life, getting the wrong size, not confident enough as a dancer, getting it in time for an event.